CyberFlameGO/svnpython/Doc/library/os.rst

    Availability: Unix.

-.. function:: listdir(path)
+.. function:: listdir(path='.')

-   Return a list containing the names of the entries in the directory given by *path*.
+   Return a list containing the names of the entries in the directory given by *path* (default: ``'.'``).
 The list is in arbitrary order.
 It does not include the special entries ``'.'`` and ``'..'`` even if they are present in the directory.

+   This function can be called with a bytes or string argument, and returns filenames of the same datatype.

    Availability: Unix, Windows.

-   .. versionchanged:: 2.3
+   .. versionchanged:: 3.2
-      On Windows NT/2k/XP and Unix, if *path* is a Unicode object, the result will be a list of Unicode objects.
-Undecodable filenames will still be returned as string objects.
+      The *path* parameter became optional.

 .. function:: lstat(path)

    Like :func:`stat`, but do not follow symbolic links.
-This is an alias for :func:`stat` on platforms that do not support symbolic links, such as Windows.
+This is an alias for :func:`stat` on platforms that do not support symbolic links.

+   .. versionchanged:: 3.2
+      Added support for Windows 6.0 (Vista) symbolic links.

 .. function:: mkfifo(path[, mode])

    Create a FIFO (a named pipe) named *path* with numeric mode *mode*.
-The default *mode* is ``0666`` (octal).
+The default *mode* is ``0o666`` (octal).
 The current umask value is first masked out from the mode.

-   Availability: Unix.

    FIFOs are pipes that can be accessed like regular files.
 FIFOs exist until they are deleted (for example with :func:`os.unlink`).
 Generally, FIFOs are used as